-We aim to infer the perceived worm nociception level from the temporal dynamics of the worm response.
-The noxious signal is administered by thermal stimulation using an infrared laser while the worm crawls on an agar plate.
+We aim to infer the perceived heat stimulus level from the temporal dynamics of the worm response.
+The heat stimulation is administered using an infrared laser while the worm crawls on an agar plate.
 The worm motion is captured by video microscopy and analyzed using custom image analysis software.
-The worm postures are very stereotypical, adding up to simple sinusoidal motions forwards or backwards, and to turns [24].
-Thus without much loss to the statistical power, we characterize the entire nociceptive behavior of the animal by a time series of its center of mass velocity (see Materials and Methods).
+The worm postures are very stereotypical, adding up to simple sinusoidal motions forwards or backwards, and to turns [23].
+Thus without much loss of the statistical power, we characterize the entire escape behavior of the animal by a time series of its center of mass velocity (Materials and Methods).
 Our task is then to verify if such responses are stereotypical, scaling in frequency and amplitude with the applied laser current.
-If they are stereotypical and thus can be used to characterize the perceived nociception, the next task is to infer the applied laser current from the velocity data.
+If they are stereotypical and thus can be used to characterize the perceived stimulus level, the next task is to infer the applied laser current from the velocity data.

-For each noxious stimulus trial a random worm is selected on the plate and its motion is sampled at 60 Hz for 15 s.
+For each heat stimulus trial a random worm is selected on the plate and its motion is sampled at 60 Hz for 15 s.
 An infrared laser pulse with a randomly chosen current between 0 to 200 mA and a duration of 0.1 s is then directed to the head of the worm 1 s after the start of the video recording.
-The worm's center of mass motion in a typical trial consists of a forward motion before the stimulus, a stop and/or backwards motion after the stimulus, then followed by an "omega" turn, after which the worm emerges with a forward motion in a different direction, cf. Fig. 1.
-This is a typical response to many noxious stimuli in C. elegans, and not just to thermal noxious stimulus [30].
-Such nociceptive response, at least at large stimuli levels, is different from the more commonly studied thermotactic behavior, and is mediated by different neural and genetic pathways [29, 30].
+The worm's center of mass motion in a typical trial consists of a forward motion before the stimulus, a stop and/or backward motion after the stimulus, then followed by an "omega" turn, after which the worm emerges with a forward motion in a different direction (Fig 1).
+This is a typical response to many noxious stimuli in C. elegans, and not just to heat stimulus [29] (stereotyped, typical escape responses also exist in other animals [36, 37]).
+Further, previous research has shown that, even though the maximum temperature change in this assay is rather small ( $\sim 1 - 2^{\circ}C$ ), the escape behavior is significantly different from the more commonly studied thermotactic behavior, and is mediated by different neural and genetic pathways [28, 29, 38].